weaviate/weaviate-io/developers/weaviate/concepts/prefiltering.md

 <!-- TODO - replace figures with updated post-roaring bitmaps figures -->

-:::note performance improvements from roaring bitmaps From `v1.18.0` onwards, Weaviate implements 'Roaring bitmaps' for the inverted index which decreased filtering times, especially for large allow lists.
+:::note Performance improvements from roaring bitmaps From `v1.18.0` onwards, Weaviate implements 'Roaring bitmaps' for the inverted index which decreased filtering times, especially for large allow lists.
 In terms of the above graphs, the *blue* areas will be reduced the most, especially towards the left of the figures.
 :::